yangsec888/www_wmap/Readme.md

 $ rails server
 ```

-### Production Instance Setup
+### Demo Instance
 The application is deployed into a demo instance at [wmap](https://wmap.io/).
+You can logon to it by using demo user 'admin' and password 'admin123'.

+### Demo Instance Deployment Setup
-The running environment setup can be found [here](Setup.md) for your reference.
+The demo instance deployment setup can be found [here](Setup.md) for your reference.

 ### Usage